Qaramirzey Massacre: Aftermath

-A few hours after the massacre, Ajdjeriyiqo Kushuk and Jembulat Qeytuqo from the vicinity of Karamirzey came to the destroyed village with 300 warriors, but Bekovich had passed the pass and taken himself to safety.
-Later, Besleneys, Kabardians and Abazas from the surrounding villages came and buried the funerals of more than 1,000 people in the burned village.
+A few hours after the massacre, Ajdjeriyiqo Kushuk and Jembulat Qeytuqo from the vicinity of Qaramirzey came to the destroyed town with 300 warriors, but Bekovich had passed the pass and taken himself to safety.
+Later, Besleneys, Kabardians and Abazas from the surrounding villages came and buried the funerals of more than 1,000 people in the burned town.
 Three days after the massacre, the Circassians found Shozhen Shumakho’s baby Ismail by coincidence.
 Ismail was unconscious and with Shumakho’s gilded rifle in the bushes by the cliff.
 After the Russo-Circassian War, Ismail settled in the village of Ulyap.
 The Circassians intensified their attacks and resistance efforts in retaliation for the massacre.

-Karamirza's two wives, Yelmiskhan and Haniy Pusughay (Slastamina in Russian sources), were seized as booty and Princess Haniy was given to prince Astemirov of Little Kabarda as a concubine, while Yelmiskhan was sent back to his older brother, prince Mansur Yedizh of Nogai.
+Qaramirza's two wives, Yelmiskhan and Haniy Pusughay (Slastamina in Russian sources), were seized as booty and Princess Haniy was given to prince Astemirov of Little Kabarda as a concubine, while Yelmiskhan was sent back to his older brother, prince Mansur Yedizh of Nogai.
 Prince Astemirov was also the chief of police of the Little Kabarda.

-Aliy's nephews, Mohammad Asha Hatokhshoqo and Ajdjeriyiqo Kushuk Bekmirza, decided to kill Ali Shagur and Astemirov, who were helped the Russians, for "revenge of the people".
+Aliy's nephews, Mohammad Asha Hatokhshoqo and Ajdjeriyiqo Kushuk Bechmirza, decided to kill Ali Shagur and Astemirov, who were helped the Russians, for "revenge of the people".
 Prince Muhammad Asha learned from a young Nogai informant, who knew Shagur personally, where Shagur would pass through.
 He aimed his rifle at the village entrance path throughout the night.
 Then, as Ali Shagur—dressed in a white Cherkesska, singing, and riding a white horse—was leaving the village, Muhammad intercepted him.
 After a brief exchange, Shagur fired at Muhammad but missed.
 Then Muhammad shot and killed Shagur with his Yerzhib model rifle.
 Following princely customs, he placed Shagur's weapons beside his body, covered him, and released his horse into the surroundings.